3 Ways To Supercharge Your Productivity

 - Schedule appointments with yourself: If you’ve got a big project that needs attention or you simply want to get a regular break in, schedule time with yourself on your calendar.
 For tasks this should be more the exception than the rule, but if you block out time sparingly you’ll use it when you do because it’ll stand out as opposed to blending in with the rest of what you’ve got going on.

 - Schedule a Weekly Review: This is a big one.
 David Allen goes over The Weekly Review in length in his book, and you can get a copy of the entire process involved for free here.

 - Colour-code where possible: Things tend to stand out with colour-coded, so use colour that mean something (i.e., add context) so that you can see where you attention (and intention) needs to be during specific times of the day, week, month, and so on.

 - Don’t marry yourself to the Gregorian Calendar: Just because January 1st is the start of the new year doesn’t mean it has to be the start of your new year.
 I’ve written an entire book about this idea, and if you want to dive deeper into it then you can get The Front Nine: How to Start The Year You Want Anytime You Want here.

-A list of calendar management apps and tools can be found here.
-This page will be regularly updated with emerging resources for you to explore.
+A list of calendar management apps and tools that is regularly updated can be found here.

-I appreciate you taking the time to review these session notes and hope that — whether you attended this workshop in person, online, or are simply gleaning what you can from these notes — these 3 ways to supercharge your productivity will help you stop doing productive and start being productive.
+We appreciate you taking the time to review these tactics and tips and hope that these 3 ways to supercharge your productivity will help you be more effective, be more efficient, and be better than ever.